blindsoftlgtm/ollama-chat-app/README.md

 # Olama-Chat

-## What is Llama-Chat?
+## What is Ollama-Chat?

-Llama-chat is a client for Llama, which is a program for running local LLMs (Large Language Models) on your computer.
+Ollama-chat is a client for Llama, which is a program for running local LLMs (Large Language Models) on your computer.
 It provides an easy-to-use interface to interact with models powered by the Ollama API.

 ## Installation